 I viewed the "Kensington Townhomes" on Trosper Road yesterday.
-A perfect example of how a built project looks so very different than what the architectural drawings shown to the planning commissioners/city councils members -- sans dozens of trash, recycling cans that don't fit into the small garages, vehicles everywhere...
+A perfect ATTACH MENT 6 built project looks so very different than what the architectural drawings shown to the planning commissioners/city councils members -- sans dozens of trash, recycling cans that don't fit into the small garages, vehicles everywhere...
 These types of projects need a common, screened refuse area.